projectgus/hairless-midiserial/README.md

 (Note again, prebuilt versions *are available for download* at the above URL.)

-After cloning from github, make sure to run `git submodule init` to clone the library submodules.
+Hairless uses git submodules for library dependencies, so you should use "git clone --recursive URL" when cloning from github.
+Alternatively, you can run `git submodule update --init` in order to fetch the submodules to an already-cloned directory.

 Hairless Midiserial Bridge release 0.4 was built with Qt 4.7.3.
 It's also been built and run under Qt 4.7.4 & 4.8.6.
 Newer Qt version 5.0 will probably require code changes in order to compile and/or run.